 New York Fashion Week is back for another season of shows -- but things have changed

-When the Council of Fashion Designers of America (CFDA) chairman Tom Ford announced earlier this year that the organization would no longer publish an official New York Fashion Week schedule but rather an "American Fashion Calendar," the news confirmed something bigger than an administrative update.
+When the Council of Fashion Designers of America (CFDA) chairman Tom Ford announced earlier this year that the organization would no longer publish an official New York Fashion Week schedule but rather an "American Collections Calendar," the news confirmed something bigger than an administrative update.

 New York Fashion Week was once the main stage for American designers, but this notion has been unbuckling for years as a number of designers have chosen to show elsewhere or outside of the official calendar dates.

-Note: This article was updated to correct the name of the new American Collections Calendar.